ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/prometheus_guide.md

 3. Login to the dashboard with the default user, username: `admin` and password: `admin`

-4. Add Prometheus as a data source with `Browser` access configuration as provided below.
+4. Add Prometheus as a data source with the `Browser` access configuration as provided below.

     ![Grafana Prometheus datasource](/learn/images/grafana-prometheus-datasource.png "Grafana Prometheus Datasource")